 This point foresees a safety requirement for aquatic toys.
-Aquatic toys are defined in Article 3 as toys intended for use in shallow water which is capable of carrying or supporting a child on the water (see also guidance document on aquatic toys http://ec.europa.eu/enterprise/sectors/toys/files/gd007_en.pdf).
+Aquatic toys are defined in Article 3 as toys intended for use in shallow water which is capable of carrying or supporting a child on the water (see also Guidance document No 7 on aquatic toys http://ec.europa.eu/growth/sectors/toys/safety/guidance/index_en.htm).
 These toys must be designed and manufactured so as to reduce as far as possible, any risk of loss of buoyancy of the toy and loss of support afforded to the child.
 Recommended use of the toy must be considered when evaluating whether the risk in question has been reduced as far as possible.
 This requirement is dealt with in the EN 71-1:2011 (see annex ZA).
 Aquatic toys need also to fulfil the other applicable requirements of the TSD (small parts,...).